Posted on Leave a comment

 Is Ceremonial Matcha Worth It?

 Ceremonial matcha is smoother, brighter, and more expensive — but is it actually worth it?
+If you have ever compared tins and wondered why some cost so much more, the answer usually comes down to quality, intended use, and how you actually drink your matcha.

 What Is Ceremonial Matcha?